r0zar/signet/packages/signet-sdk/docs/NEW_MESSAGE_SUPPORT_GUIDE.md

 Web App → Signet SDK → Chrome Extension (content script) → Background Service → Implementation
 ```

+## Complete Workflow Checklist

+Here's a complete checklist for adding a new message type:

+1. ✅ Add new message type to `MessageType` enum in `signet-sdk/src/messaging.ts`
+2. ✅ Define interface types in `signet-sdk/src/index.ts`
+3. ✅ Add helper function in `signet-sdk/src/index.ts`
+4. ✅ Add message type to supported list in `MessageHandlerService.isSupportedMessageType()`
+5. ✅ Add message handler method to `MessageHandlerService` class
+6. ✅ Add case to `handleMessage()` switch statement in `MessageHandlerService`
+7. ✅ Add message type to `MessageAction` type in `shared/context/types.ts`
+8. ✅ Implement integration module or function (if needed) in `background/lib/`
+9. ✅ Add case to background `handler.ts` switch statement
+10. ✅ Test the full message flow

 ## Step 1: Define the Message Type

 Add a new message type to the `MessageType` enum in `signet-sdk/src/messaging.ts`.